F: History

-The lowercase 'f' is not related to the visually similar long s, 'ſ' (or medial s).
-The use of the long s largely died out by the beginning of the 19th century, mostly to prevent confusion with 'f' when using a short mid-bar.
+The lowercase ⟨f⟩ is not related to the visually similar long s, ⟨ſ⟩ (or medial s).
+The use of the long s largely died out by the beginning of the 19th century, mostly to prevent confusion with ⟨f⟩ when using a short mid-bar.

 Use in writing systems

 English

 In the English writing system f is used to represent the sound /f/, the voiceless labiodental fricative.
 It is often doubled at the end of words.
-Exceptionally, it represents the voiced labiodental fricative /v/ in the common word "of".
+Exceptionally, it represents the voiced labiodental fricative /v/ in the common word "of" and its derivatives.

 F is the eleventh least frequently used letter in the English language (after G, Y, P, B, V, K, J, X, Q, and Z), with a frequency of about 2.23% in words.

 Other languages

 In the writing systems of other languages, f commonly represents /f/, [ɸ] or /v/.